-Monitored vitamin D therapy safe for patients with high blood calcium levelsJune 26th, 2012 in Health /
+Monitored vitamin D therapy safe for patients with high blood calcium levelsJune 26, 2012 in Medicine & Health / Health

 Patients with a gland disorder that causes excessive calcium in their blood who also have vitamin D deficiency can safely receive vitamin D treatment without it raising their calcium levels, a new study has determined.
 The results with one-year follow-up will be presented Tuesday at The Endocrine Society's 94th Annual Meeting in Houston.